N0fix/tick/README.md

 Beta currently working.

+This utility can be used on dynamically compiled binaries that uses `ptrace`, preventing you from using `ftrace -f` or `ltrace -f` to get print calls their arguments.
+It uses the LD_PRELOAD env variable to preload most of libc's functions, thus avoiding many dbg prevention based on ptrace.
+It's not perfect, but it helps.

+## Features

+ * Preload a good amount of libc's function using LD_PRELOAD
+ * Already print common functions arguments and return values
+ * Dump out `write (2)` buffer automatically to filesystem
+ * Easily customisable
+ * Also tracks childs

 TODO :
  - [ ] Print formated arguments for functions
  - [ ] ~~Proper printf handling with pid print etc~~ (should be working now)
  - [ ] Note down which functions are not being logged (due to compatibility and linkage issues)
  - [ ] Hide preload using lib init() call (see https://haxelion.eu/article/LD_NOT_PRELOADED_FOR_REAL/)
  - [ ] Write a proper 32bits/64bits compilation flag in the makefile
+ - [ ] `dump_process` from `utils.c` isn't working, fix that man

 ### Inner workings